New Search Bytes — every confirmed Google update & AI-search move on one timeline. Zero noise. Track it →

 URL mode fetches the served HTML through this site's own server (SSRF-safe).
 If a site blocks it, switch to PASTE HTML.

-A free GEO Agent-Readiness Checker — also known as a GEO page analyser or LLM content audit tool.
+A free GEO content checker and audit tool, also known as a GEO Content Analyzer or agent-readiness checker.
 Paste a URL (or raw HTML) above and the agent renders the page, splits it by section, and audits each one against 26 deterministic GEO, AEO and SEO signals.
 The output is a composite LLM-Ready score, three per-engine sub-scores, and a prioritised fix list ranked by impact.
 No signup, no rate limits, no data leaves your browser.

 GEO / LLM-Ready Score